-Note for 2020-2021 academic year: Please refer to this link for information on our institution policy https://oume.uthscsa.edu/student-affairs/visiting-students/
+Note for 2022-2023 Academic Year: Please refer to this link for information on our institution policy https://oume.uthscsa.edu/student-affairs/visiting-students/

 Students from medical schools accredited by the Liaison Committee on Medical Education (LCME) or American Osteopathic Association (AOA) are eligible to apply to take 4-week senior electives through The University of Texas Health Science Center at San Antonio Long SOM (UT HSC Long SOM) and its affiliated hospitals.
 Students are required to apply through the VSAS system at least 6 weeks prior to the elective date.
-Must be senior medical students (MS4) in good academic standing and must submit required documentation through VSAS.
+Must be senior medical student (MS4) in good academic standing and must submit required documentation through VSAS.
 There is a fee of $25.00 per elective for visiting medical students. **Rotations are not accepted for the month of July.

 Professional dress and white jacket are required in clinical settings as well as the appropriate identification badge specific to the hospital where rotation is taking place.

 Clinical Rehabilitation Medicine (Outpatient and Consultative)